-My Classic Chicken Parmesan Recipe is lightly sautéed in oil, and then finished off in the oven.
-Serve this delicious chicken over spaghetti, and use my homemade marinara sauce for an even healthier spin!
+My Classic Chicken Parmesan Recipe is lightly sautéed in oil and then finished off in the oven.
+Serve this delicious chicken over pasta or veggies, and use my homemade marinara sauce for an even healthier spin!

 Italian food is my “second favorite” cuisine after Tex-Mex, but it’s a very close second.
 I’m pretty sure I could live on pizza and pasta, with some ricotta, parmesan, and mozzarella cheese thrown in.
 I love creating new recipes and sharing with my family, because food is what brings us together.
 So here you go, fam.
 Let’s eat Chicken Parm!

 This is a classic recipe that I’ve made several times, but just never wrote it down.
-You will probably see many others that are similar, because it is a classic.
-I made my own marinara sauce, but store-bought is just fine as well.
+You will probably see many others that are similar because it is a classic.
+However, I prefer using ricotta cheese instead of the more classic mozzarella cheese on top.

 Ingredients needed for Classic Chicken Parmesan: